FedericoLupoli/KnowBy/README.md

 ## 📄 Licenza

-Questo progetto è distribuito sotto **Licenza MIT**.
+Questo progetto è distribuito sotto **Licenza AGPL-3.0**.
 Vedi il file [LICENSE](LICENSE) per i dettagli completi.

 ```
-MIT License
+GNU AGPL-3.0 License

 Copyright (c) 2025 Federico Lupoli

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
+This software is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-furnished to do so, subject to the following conditions:
+You are free to use, modify, and distribute this software under the following conditions:

+1. You MUST disclose your source code, including any modifications, when you distribute or make the software available over a network.
+2. You MAY NOT claim ownership of the original or modified code.
-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.
+3. You MUST retain this copyright notice and license in all copies or substantial portions of the software.

+For the full license text, see: https://www.gnu.org/licenses/agpl-3.0.html
 ```

 ---